What we know so far about the fatal stabbing and police shooting on Anoka Street | CBC News

 "He heard about three screams at around 10:30 [p.m.]"
 Babbitt said.
 "When he started seeing [police] lights, he thought, 'I better have a look.'"

-When the man ignored orders to drop the knife three officers fired, striking the suspect and the woman he was stabbing, the police watchdog stated in a media release.
+When the man ignored orders to drop the knife three officers fired, killing the suspect and striking the woman he was stabbing, the police watchdog stated in a media release.
 The 19-year-old woman is recovering in hospital.

 The SIU said she suffered a "non-life threatening gunshot wound," while Ottawa police said she had also suffered "multiple serious stab wounds."